ckeditor/ckeditor4-docs/docs/guide/dev/features/sourcearea/README.md

 ## Configuring Source Code Format

 At the moment the only aspect of the source code view that you can configure is the `tab-size` CSS property of the source editing area.
-Use the CKEDITOR.config.sourceAreaTabSize option to set the width of the tab character.
+Use the {@linkapi CKEDITOR.config.sourceAreaTabSize CKEDITOR.config.sourceAreaTabSize} option to set the width of the tab character.
 Enter an integer to denote the number of spaces that the tab will contain.

 	config.sourceAreaTabSize = 8;